 Transferring Between AVTEC Programs

-Students may transfer between AVTEC programs during the FIRST WEEK of training with approval of the instructors of both programs, consultation with the Financial Aid officer and AVTEC Director or their designee approval.
+Students may transfer between AVTEC programs during the first week of training with approval from the instructors of both programs, consultation with the financial aid officer and approval from the AVTEC director or their designee.
 Students may obtain a Training Program Transfer Request form and assistance completing it from their counselor or instructor.